 - Although systematic risk impacts the entire economy, the scale and magnitude of the same may differ across sectors and thus it becomes important to study them in isolation.
 Systematic risk itself may not give a complete picture to the analyst in such a scenario.
 He/she may need to analyze sector-specific behavior and factors that affect the same.

 - Systematic risk being non-diversifiable impacts all sectors, stocks, business, etc. and in essence the entire economy.
-It helps one to gauge the exposure by considering a holistic view of the risks inherent in the economy, which is brought about by understanding systematic risk.
+It helps one to gauge the exposure by considering a holistic view of the risks inherent in the economy.

 - Such risk is dangerous to the economy as the same, when rampant may be an indication of a slowing economy, sluggish business warning of an impending recession.
 It has a wide-scale impact and repercussions often spreading from one sector to another or even from one economy to that of another for that matter, when they are interlinked.